antvale/busybox-glibc-rpi/README.md

 # busybox-glibc-rpi
 Busybox container with glibc for raspeberry pi board (all in just 4,5MB).

->Note that this image is not production ready and should be used only for develop and test purposes.
+>Note that this image is not for production and should be used only develop and test purposes.

 This image has been created using [Buildroot](https://buildroot.org/) tool.
 You can find the buildroot config file in the buildroot folder together with the configuration used for busybox.